socioy/bumblebee/data/processed/README.md

-**Note** : Due to the large file size, the processed data cannot be uploaded to GitHub.
-You can generate the processed data locally by running `prepare.ipynb` notebook.
+## Data Processing Instructions

+**Note**: The processed data files exceed GitHub's size limits and are not included in this repository.
+To work with the data:

+1. Run `prepare.ipynb` to generate the raw processed data
+2. Execute `clean.ipynb` to clean and prepare the data for analysis

+All processed files will be generated in this directory.